marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 \
 \
 *Doubt is not a pleasant mental state, but certainty is a ridiculous one.* &ndash; VOLTAIRE
 \
 \
+*I believe that reading and writing are the most nourishing forms of meditation anyone has so far found.
+By reading the writings of the most interesting minds in history, we meditate with our own minds and theirs as well.
+This to me, is a miracle.* &ndash; KURT VONNEGUT, JR.
+\
+\
 *True life is lived on the wire.
 The rest is just waiting.* &ndash; KARL WALLENDA